 4.2 Cell chirality index predicts the LR directions of future hindgut rotation in live embryos

 Considering that cell chirality appears before the initiation of the hindgut rotation, the significant correlation between the mean cell chirality index and the mean of laterality score suggested that cell chirality index of each embryo may determine the LR directionality of the hindgut rotation in an individual.
 In this case, the chirality index in each live embryo should predict the left or right directionality of the future hindgut rotation afterwards.
 To test this possibility, we developed a new procedure to obtain the cell chirality index in the hindgut of live embryos and then determine the subsequent LR directionality of the hindgut rotation.
-In this system, the apical cell boundaries of the hindgut epithelium were visualized in live embryos at stage 12 under a confocal laser microscope, and these embryos were continuingly cultured another three hours (Fig. 3A).
+In this system, the apical cell boundaries of the hindgut epithelium were visualized in live embryos at early stage 12 under a confocal laser microscope, and these embryos were continuingly cultured another three hours (Fig. 3A).
 At that point, the rotation of the hindgut was completed under these conditions in wild-type (Fig. 3A right).
 The cell chirality index obtained from this procedure was designated as “live cell chirality index,” and the laterality score of each embryo was marked 1, 0.5, and 0, as the hindgut subsequently showed normal LR asymmetry, non-laterality (bilateral symmetry), and inverse LR asymmetry, respectively.

 To investigate whether the live cell chirality index correlates with the rotational direction of the hindgut, we found that the LR-randomization phenotypes of emcAP6 homozygote was appropriate for this purpose.
 Only in emcAP6 mutant among the ten different mutants examined here, the mean cell chirality index was nearly zero with deviation ranging from plus to minus values (Fig. 2B).
 In addition, the hindgut of these embryos shows normal and inverse LR asymmetry as well as non-laterality.24 Thus, we speculated that each individual embryo has stochastically fluctuated cell chirality, which may induce the hindgut rotation to the direction corresponding the cell chirality index of each.
 Based on this assumption, we evaluated the consistency between the chirality indexes obtained from fixed and live embryos, we analyzed the mean of live chirality indexes in wild-type and emcAP6 homozygous embryos.
-The live chirality indexes of wild-type and emcAP6 homozygous embryos were -0.12±0.04 and -0.02±0.03, respectively, which were very similar to those of fixed embryos as reported before (wild-type, -0.11±0.03; emcAP6 homozygote, 0.01±0.02), although these mean values of live cell chirality indexes were not significantly different in this experiment (Two-tailed t-test, p=0.069217).24 We also found that each individual embryo of emcAP6 homozygote showed a broad range of live chirality indexes, which distributed from plus to minus values, as compared with that of wild-type (Fig. 3B).
+The mean live chirality indexes of wild-type and emcAP6 homozygous embryos were -0.12±0.04 and -0.02±0.03, respectively, which were very similar to those of fixed embryos as reported before (wild-type, -0.11±0.03; emcAP6 homozygote, 0.01±0.02), although these mean values of live cell chirality indexes were not significantly different in this experiment (Two-tailed t-test, p=0.069217).24 We also found that each individual embryo of emcAP6 homozygote showed a broad range of live chirality indexes, which distributed from plus to minus values, as compared with that of wild-type (Fig. 3B).